British military rifles: Ferguson rifle

-Baker Rifle
+Baker rifle

 The Baker rifle was a muzzle-loading flintlock weapon used by the British Army in the Napoleonic Wars, notably by the 95th Rifles and the 5th Battalion, 60th Regiment of Foot.
 This rifle was an accurate weapon for its day, with reported kills being made at 100 to 300 yd away.
-At Cacabelos, in 1809, Rifleman Tom Plunkett, of the 95th, shot the French General Colbert at a range allegedly of 400 yd.
+At Cacabelos, in 1809, Rifleman Tom Plunkett, of the 95th, shot the French General Colbert-Chabanais at a range allegedly of 400 yd.
 The rifle was in service in the British Army until the 1840s.
 The Mexican Army, under Santa Anna, used British Baker Rifles during the 1836 Texas-Mexican War.

 Brunswick rifle

 The Brunswick rifle was a .704 calibre muzzle-loading percussion rifle manufactured for the British Army at the Royal Small Arms Factory at Enfield in the early 19th century.
 The weapon was introduced to replace the Baker rifle and weighed from over 9 and 10 lb without its bayonet attached, depending on the pattern.
 The weapon was difficult to load but remained in production for about 50 years (1836 to 1885) and was used in both the United Kingdom and assorted colonies and outposts throughout the world.

 The Brunswick had a two-groove barrel designed to accept a "belted" round ball.
 There are four basic variants of the British Brunswick Rifle (produced in .654 and .704 calibre, both oval bore rifled and smoothbore).
 They are the Pattern 1836, the Pattern 1841, the Pattern 1848 and the Pattern 1840 Variant.